-How will the GP WPP activity impact AMSs/ACCHOs?
+How will the GP WPP activity impact Aboriginal Controlled Community Health Organisations [ACCHOs]?

-- The GP WPP activity will be important for guiding the Aboriginal and Torres Strait Islander health components of the AGPT Program.
-The Aboriginal and Torres Strait Islander GP Training Advisory Group - ATSIGPTAG - was established to provide advice on this component of the program. - Around \$36 million per year is provided through the AGPT program to support the Aboriginal and Torres Strait Islander health components.
-This includes \$27m per year allocated to the Salary Support Program, which provides a subsidy to Aboriginal and Torres Strait Islander health settings to offset the cost of the registrar's salary.

-It is important that the GP WPP activity supports these aspects of the AGPT program.
+- > The GP WPP activity will be important for guiding the Aboriginal and Torres Strait Islander health components of the AGPT Program.
+The First Nations General Practice Training Committee will be established to provide advice on this component of the program. - > Around \$36 million per year is provided through the AGPT program to support the Aboriginal and Torres Strait Islander health components.
+This includes \$27m per year allocated to the Salary Support Program, which provides a subsidy to Aboriginal and Torres Strait Islander health settings to offset the cost of the registrar's salary. - > It is important that the GP WPP activity supports these aspects of the AGPT program.
 This includes stakeholder consultation on the Aboriginal and Torres Strait Islander aspects of the prioritisation analysis, which will require further development as this work evolves.

-Will registrars be required to train within a single GP Catchment or a single PHN region?

-There are distinct intended outcomes of the GP WPP program, which are to provide greater visibility of GP training opportunities to support GP registrars to complete their training in a single region as they progress through the medical pathway; and a well distributed GP workforce to service all Australian communities now and in the future.
+Will registrars be required to train within a single GP Catchment or a single PHN region? > There are distinct intended outcomes of the GP WPP program, which are to provide greater visibility of GP training opportunities to support GP registrars to complete their training in a single region as they progress through the medical pathway; and a well distributed GP workforce to service all Australian communities now and into the future.

+Now

+that RTOs

+have ceased

-Now that RTOs have ceased management of the AGPT training program, will GP catchments or PHN regions become new training boundaries?
+management of the

+AGPT training program,

+will GP catchments or

+PHN regions become

+new training

+boundaries?

-- No. From 2024, the training colleges will define their own regional training boundaries.
-For 2023, the training regions remain the RTO regions. - The Department's use of PHN regions and GP catchments for the purposes of data analysis is not intended to create new proxy training boundaries. - Training placements for registrars each semester will consider the priority of need within the training region, as well as supervisor and facility capacity in the GP catchments.
+- > For 2023, the training regions remained the Regional Training Organisation (RTO) regions.
+From 2024, the training colleges will define their own regional training boundaries. - > The Department's use of PHN regions and GP catchments for the purposes of data analysis is not intended to create new proxy training boundaries. - > Training placements for registrars each semester will consider the priority of need within the training region, as well as supervisor and facility capacity in the GP catchments.